-First remove all of the tinsel to expose the form.
+First remove the tinsel to expose the frame.
 Then use a pair of wire cutters to cut the ears away from the rest of the form.

 The two sets of bowls will be used to make the body of the bunny.

-Because we intended to display our bunny topiary outdoors, we opted to add some rocks to the bottom bowl to add a little weight to ensure it would sit upright or blow away.
+Because we intended to display our bunny topiary outdoors, add some rocks to the bottom of the large bowl.

-Use J-B Weld plastic bonder (or any other plastic bond medium of your choice) to glue each set of bowls together, forming a medium and large size sphere.
+Use J-B Weld plastic bonder or any other plastic bond medium of your choice to glue each set of bowls together, forming 2 medium and large size spheres.

 Allow each set of bowls to dry.
 Then secure the medium sized sphere on top of the large sized sphere with the J-B Weld.

-After everything has dried, spray the entire body of the bunny with green paint.
+After everything has dried, spray the entire bunny frame with green paint.

-This will ensure that none of the red or bright green plastic shows through the moss.
+This will ensure that none of the red or bright green plastic will show through the moss.

 Although we already made several smaller scale moss bunnies using hot glue, we opted to use a spray adhesive on this larger bunny to save time.

-The hot glue worked great on the smaller bunnies, but the spray adhesive really sped up the process!
+The hot glue worked great on the smaller bunnies, but the spray adhesive will speed up the process!

-Repeat this process until the entire body of the bunny has been covered.
+Repeat this process until the entire body of the bunny is covered.